lsst/pipelines_lsst_io/getting-started/data-setup.rst

 ######################################################################

 The LSST Science Pipelines can process data from several telescopes using LSST's algorithms.
-In this tutorial, we'll calibrate and reduce Hyper Suprime-Cam (HSC) exposures into coadditions and catalogs of objects.
+In this :ref:`tutorial series <getting-started-tutorial>`, we'll calibrate and reduce Hyper Suprime-Cam (HSC) exposures into coadditions and catalogs of objects.

 This hands-on tutorial is intended for anyone just getting started with the LSST Science Pipelines.
-You'll get a feel for setting up a Pipelines environment, working with data repositories, and running command line tasks.
+You'll get a feel for setting up a Pipelines environment, working with data repositories, running command line tasks, and working with the Pipelines' Python APIs.
 Along the way we'll point you to additional documentation.

 In this first part of the :ref:`tutorial series <getting-started-tutorial>` we will collect the raw observations and calibration data needed for the tutorial.
-Along the way, you'll be introduced to the Butler, which is the Pipelines's interface for managing, reading, and writing datasets.
+Along the way, you'll be introduced to the Butler, which is the Pipelines' interface for managing, reading, and writing datasets.

 Setup check
 ===========